Sales is a tough job.

 Relentlessly hammering for results and targets will grind down even the hardiest of souls.
 Instead, help your team formulate a set of daily and weekly goals that will result in reaching a larger set of targets.

 Daily targets might include things like starting 5 new sales conversations or moving at least four deals to the next pipeline stage.
 This task achievement creates a confidence in the short-term and can help a salesperson break out of the funk and depression caused by focusing purely on the 500 pound gorilla that is their overall target.

-Check out Pipedrive’s Sales Pipeline Academy for some invaluable advice on how to approach this activity-driven targeting system.
+Check out Pipedrive’s Sales Pipeline Course for some invaluable advice on how to approach this activity-driven targeting system.

 6. Teach Some New Tricks